DProbabile/Reddit_Political_Discourse/README.md

 ## Analysis pipeline

 1. **Data import and filtering**
-   - Load Reddit Politosphere and Pushshift datasets; restrict to political subreddits.
+   - Load the Reddit Politosphere and Pushshift datasets and restrict the analysis to political subreddits.
-   - Apply RCA normalization and build bipartite matrices (users–subreddits, subreddits–domains).
+   - Build bipartite matrices (users–subreddits and subreddits–domains) and apply RCA-based binarization to normalize user activity and subreddit popularity.

 2. **Validated projections**
-   - Perform BiCM/BiWCM validation (FDR correction) to retain significant co-occurrences.
+   - Perform BiCM validation (FDR correction) to retain significant co-occurrences.

 3. **Community detection**
-   - Identify political communities (Louvain / Infomap / SBM).
+   - Identify political communities using Louvain, Infomap, or SBM algorithms.

 4. **Polarization metrics**
-   - Compute polarization index ρ and participation asymmetries.
+   - Compute the polarization index (ρ) both in terms of validated network communities and in terms of groups of subreddits sharing the same topical or ideological tags.

 5. **Echo-chamber validation**
-   - Measure overlaps between interaction and information communities using BiWCM.
+   - Measure overlaps between interaction and information communities by assigning weights to users active in subreddits shared by both communities.
+   - Apply BiWCM-based statistical validation to identify significant overlaps beyond random expectation.

 6. **Statistical testing and visualization**
-   - Apply KS and Mann–Whitney tests; visualize partitions and matrices.
+   - Apply Kolmogorov–Smirnov and Mann–Whitney tests; visualize partitions, polarization matrices, and echo-chamber structures.

 ## Data availability